 Gang Wang

-Madeline Duncan Rolland Associate Professor of Business Administration and Director, Ph.D. with a major in OBHR Program and Ph.D. with a major in Strategy Program
+Madeline Duncan Rolland Professor of Business Administration and Ph.D.
+Program (OBHR and Strategy) Director

 Gang Wang